CiaranO-C/WagWise/README.md

     }
 }
 ```
-#### Tag put response
+#### Tag PUT response
-A successful put request will return json containing the previous name of the tag, and the newly updated tag
+A successful PUT request will return json containing the previous name of the tag, and the newly updated tag
 ```json
 {
     "previous": "Training",